Do you or someone you know have a problem with alcohol or other drugs?

 eCHECKUP TO GO (e-CHUG) is a brief, confidential, interactive assessment tool that provides students with individualized feedback regarding their alcohol use, and helps them identify their risk of harm associated with that use.
 The e-CHUG was developed by San Diego State University and is currently used by nearly 600 colleges and universities.
 This tool is free to students with no limit on how many times the assessment can be taken, allowing for students to track their alcohol use over a period of time.

-While there is a good portion of Wayne State students who either do not drink, or drink very infrequently, most students will at some point know someone (a classmate, friend, family member), who drinks at levels that causes them concern.
-The e-CHUG will provide some basic knowledge about alcohol and help all students identify risk factors and patterns that lead to dangerous and destructive drinking.
+While there is a good portion of Wayne State students who either do not drink, or drink very infrequently, most students will at some point know someone (a classmate, friend, family member), who drinks at levels that causes them concern. e-CHUG provides basic knowledge about alcohol and helps students identify risk factors and patterns that lead to dangerous and destructive drinking.
 The e-CHUG also provides a listing of local and campus resources available to individuals who may have an alcohol and/or drug problem.
 Knowing this information can strengthen our ability to help our friends when they need help and make Wayne State University a safe and fun place to live, work and play.

 On Campus Resources